microsoft/Mastering-the-Marketplace/docs/container/Labs/lab5-purchasing-container-offer/index.md

 ## Purchase your Offer

-1. You created an AKS cluster in the prerequisties to these labs.
+1. You created an AKS cluster in the prerequisites to these labs.
 If that AKS cluster is stopped, **start it**.
-2. Open Partner Center in your browser.
+2. Open [Partner Center](https://partner.microsoft.com/en-us/dashboard/marketplace-offers/overview) in your browser.
 3. Navigate to the **Offer Overview** page and click the offer you created earlier.
-4. Select the plan you want to purchase from the drop down list and click **Create**
+4. Select the plan you want to purchase from the drop down list and click **Create**.
 5. Under the **Basics** tab, configure the Subscription, Resource Group and Cluster name.
 You will select the cluster we created in [Lab0](../prerequisites/)
 6. Under the **Extension Setting** Fill all the missing fields.